usc-isi-i2/t2wml/t2wml-api/API.md

 The KnowledgeGraph class stores the statements generated for a spreadsheet.

-It can be created with the class method `generate`, which expects to receive a CellMapper, a DataSheet, and an ItemTable (soon to be Wikifier)
+It can be created with the class method `generate`, which expects to receive a StatementMapper, a DataSheet, and an ItemTable (soon to be Wikifier)

 For convenience, it can also be created from files, with the class method `generate_from_files`.
 This expects to receive one data_file_path (location of the data spreadsheet), one sheet_name, one yaml_file_path (location of the yaml file defining how to build statements), and one wikifier_file_path (location of the wikifier file for creating the item table).